transcelerate/ddf-home/community.md

 GitHub is the open source platform that will be used for community engagement.
 New to GitHub?
 Click [Getting Started with GitHub](github-support.md) for some guidance on accessing and using GitHub.

-**Expectations of Forum Attendees**
-- **Good-faith Interest**: Good-faith interest in better understanding and furthering the development and application of DDF solutions
-- **Active in Discussions**: Active participation in monthly one-hour Forum meeting discussions (first Thursday of each month, 11a-12p ET), during which feedback from participants will be solicited on the future development or direction of DDF solutions and/or participants will be expected to raise relevant topics of interest for discussion among the group (no silent bystanders)
-- **Testing/Piloting**: Willingness to pilot, test and/or demonstrate DDF solutions (outside of meetings; could involve several hours or several weeks of effort depending on the relevant technology solutions, desired use cases, and existing familiarity with DDF solutions) – providing useful feedback based on test/pilot experiences that can improve future development of the USDM and/or SDR
-- **Tech Demonstrations**: Willingness to demonstrate to a broad audience, where feasible, use cases which apply DDF solutions to upstream and downstream technology solutions, either in TransCelerate-hosted forums or other external fora (e.g. industry meetings, conferences)
-- Optional participation in additional CDISC-led meetings soliciting input on continued development of the Unified Study Definitions Model (~bi-weekly starting late summer)

 ## DDF Community Values

 The DDF Community Values provide the foundation for the DDF initiative's success.